Data x Python

 Deep Learning Frameworks

-• Easy to use, feels like standard Python, ideal for research and prototyping.
+• Easy to use, feels like standard Python, ideal for research and production

-• Recommended for scientific computing, and large-scale distributed training
+• Excellent for performance, memory efficiency, and large-scale training

 Using Large Language Models (LLM) with Python